christofolo/christofolo.github.io/musictheory.md

 ## Part 2: The Major Scale creates a palette of 7 "colors"

 ![ ]({{ site.baseurl }}/images/solfa.png){: .mx-auto.d-block :}
-*You can hear what a Major Scale sounds like without knowing the names of any notes.*
+*The Solfege Syllables is a way to sing the Major Scale without knowing the names of any notes.*

 The Major Scale is probably the most important collection of notes that you will learn.
 We will use it to make music!
 Due to cultural reasons and also the Ancient Greeks, musicians have come to the conclusion, over the course of thousands of years, that one of the best "palettes" of notes we can use to "paint" a song only requires 7 notes.